Abdul-Rehman-Astro/Abdul-Rehman-Astro/README.md

 <h5 align="center">
 Hi, I'm a third-year CSE student at SLIET.
 I am interested in Machine learning and Deep learning.
 I'm inquisitive about learning new technologies and their impact on improving existing solutions.
-I like how a code in Python using TensorFlow and Keras can give fascinating predictions with help of ML models.
-I love Convolution Neural networks.
+I like how a code in Python using TensorFlow and Keras can give fascinating predictions with help of Deep learning models.
+I love CNN,RNN,LSTM.
 I like playing with transfer learning!
 </h5>
 <br/>